 “How do you get it all done?
 How do you work on multiple writing projects at once?”
 The question came from an acquaintance I had met several times at a nearby writing conference.
 She apparently thought I had it all together as a disciplined writer.
 I admitted to her that I had trouble organizing my

 “It’s Hump Day,” cries the radio announcer.
 “Today is Wednesday!
 We’ve almost made it to the weekend.
 Rest, relaxation, and good times lie ahead.”
 I don’t know what twilight zone he lives in, but this is not a description of my weekends or for that matter, my hump day.
 It must depend on who you

+This post first appeared on Janet Sketchley’s blog, Tenacity, and subsequently, on This & That for Writers.
 I’m filling in for our church administrator while she’s on maternity leave.
 For 30 hours each week, I can’t work uninterrupted on writing or editing.
 I can’t tend to my volunteer responsibilities.
 I can’t work around the house—Wait!
 Scratch that.
-That wouldn’t be how I spent the majority of those 30 hours anyway.

 You’ll never find time to write, but you can make time.
 And when you make time, you need to make a place as well.
 Productive writers know that time and place tend to be connected.
 It has to do with what actors call body memory.
 Actors don’t just memorize and say their lines in isolation.

 Today, on this, my last post for the Inscribe professional blog, I ask you to consider your longer-term goal and how you will get there.
 What do you want to have accomplished by the end of the year?
 Is it steady blogging or perhaps progress on a book of memories, poetry, devotionals, or other short

 Pandemonium in an English Language Arts classroom reminded me just how important three vital elements are when it comes to productive writing.
 Once these missing elements were in place, the students began cranking out assignment after assignment.
 These disciplines should help all writers become productive.
 Deadlines Many writers say they cannot write without a deadline.